Post

 Env File

-First create an .env file with the following details completed from Entra:
+Create an .env file with the following details completed from Entra:

 1